-Of all the fruits, strawberries are among the easiest to grow and winterizing your potted strawberry plants will keep them happy year after year.
+Of all the fruits, strawberries are among the easiest to grow and are a good choice to grow as container plants.
+Winterizing your potted strawberry plants will keep them happy year after year.

 Pots used to grow strawberries are usually made of terra cotta; the reddish-orange pots we all know so well.
 Both ‘regular’ terra cotta pots and those made specifically for strawberries or small succulents will work just fine.
-The reason for using terra cotta is that it’s highly porous which allows for better soil drainage.
-You can purchase strawberry pots at your local home and garden centers or online at places like Amazon.com.
-Another popular choice of container gardeners are wire hanging baskets lined with coconut fiber or moss.
+The reason for using terra cotta is that it’s highly porous which allows for well-drained soil.
+You can purchase strawberry pots at your local home and garden centers or online at places like Amazon.
+Another popular choice for a container gardener is a wire hanging basket lined with coconut fiber or moss.

-Strawberries are perennials — they go through a period of dormancy in the winter and return each spring ready to go again.
-With a minimal amount of preparation for getting them through the winter, your strawberry plants in pots can be as productive as those grown in the ground.
+Strawberries are perennial plants — they go through a period of dormancy in the winter and return in early spring ready to go again for another growing season.
+With a minimal amount of preparation for getting them through cold temperatures, your strawberry plants in pots can be as productive as in-ground plants.
 The amount of winterizing required depends on what planting zone you live in.

 Virtually every planting zone is conducive for growing strawberry plants at least a few months out of the year.
 If you don’t know what zone you live in, go to PlantMaps.com to find out.
-Those living in zones 2-7 have harsh winter temperatures which will require winterizing your potted strawberries.
+Those living in zones 2-7 have long winter months and colder temperatures which will require winterizing your potted strawberries.
 Those living in zone 8 or higher can rest easy because no extra attention is necessary.

-Winterizing strawberry pots in cold climates can be accomplished by putting the pots in a cool garage or cellar, or by removing the plants from the pot, planting them in plastic pots and planting those pots in the ground up to the top rim of the pots (leaving the plants exposed).
-The plants should then be covered over with a lose layer of straw.
+Winter care for strawberry pots in parts of the country with cold winters can be accomplished by putting the pots in a cool garage or cellar.
+You can also remove the plants from the pot and plant them in plastic pots.
+For best results plant those pots in the ground in your garden beds, up to the top rim of the pots (leaving the top of the plants exposed).
+Of course this needs to be done before the ground freezes.
+The plants should then be covered over with a loose layer of clean straw.

-For more temperate climates that don’t experience extended periods of temperatures below freezing, simply place the plants under the deck or on a covered porch to protect them from winter precipitation.
-If you have an extended period of below freezing temperatures, bring them into your garage or cellar.
+For warmer zones or areas with mild winters that don’t experience extended periods of temperatures below freezing, simply place the plants under the deck, on a covered porch or any protected area to provide coverage from winter precipitation and winter wind.
+If you have an extended period of cold weather with below freezing temperatures, it’s a good idea to bring them into your garage or cellar.

 That’s about all there is to winterizing your potted strawberry plants.
 Honest.
-Strawberries make a great container crop for the following reasons.
-They…
+Homegrown strawberries make a great container crop for the following reasons.
+They:

 2. Are low-maintenance plants